lundgren87/argodsm/docs/advanced.md

 so that data is first accessed by the process that is later on going to use it.
-That said, to achieve optimal performance running the `argo_example` under the `first-touch` memory policy, team process initialization instead of master process initialization should be used, as being seen below.
-The `beg` and `end` variables are calculated based on the `id` of each process and define the chunk in `data` that each process will initialize.
+That said, to achieve optimal performance running the `argo_example` under the `first-touch` memory policy, team process initialization instead of master process initialization should be used, as we will see below.
+The `beg` and `end` variables are calculated based on the `id` of each process, and define the chunk in `data` that each process will initialize.

 ``` cpp